Fargo Air Museum: History

 The museum broke ground on a Beck-Odegaard Wing in August 2013.
 In 2016, the museum acquired a 1944 tractor that served as an aircraft tug at Naval Air Station Atlantic City during World War II.

 The museum announced a partnership with North Dakota State University Archives in April 2022 to help preserve the museum's archives.

 The museum opened a new exhibit about the early years of the North Dakota Air National Guard in January 2024.

 An F-86H arrived at the museum in September 2024.

-The museum opened a new exhibit about World War I in August 2025.
+The museum opened new exhibits about World War I and the Blue Angels in August 2025.

 Aircraft on display

 Photo of the Douglas DC-3 that is on display at the Fargo Air Museum.

 U.S. Air Force 44th Missile Wing missile on display outside the Fargo Air Museum.